Rhön Biosphere Reserve

 The Rhön Biosphere Reserve includes the entire central area of the Rhön Mountains, a low mountain range in the German states of Hesse, Bavaria and Thuringia.

 Aim

 In 1991 the Rhön was recognised at international level by UNESCO as a biosphere reserve.
-The aim of this biosphere reserve is, taking account of local agriculture, nature protection, tourism and trade, to ensure the variety and quality of habitats in the whole Rhön region.
-This involves creating a long term, economic environment for agriculture and trade that is in tune with the protection and care of nature and the local landscape.
+The aim of this biosphere reserve is to take account of local agriculture, nature protection, tourism and trade, to ensure the variety and quality of habitats in the whole Rhön region.
+This involves creating a long-term economic environment for agriculture and trade that is in tune with the protection of nature and the local landscape.
 People are at the heart of the Rhön Biosphere Reserve.
 The idea is to have a so-called sustainable development, which harmonises economic and social issues as far as possible with environmental issues.